Fujifilm X-T1 vs Leica CL

 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm X-T1 and the Leica CL (Typ 7323)?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-T1 vs Leica CL

 The physical size and weight of the Fujifilm X-T1 and the Leica CL are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is notably smaller (12 percent) than the Fujifilm X-T1.
 Moreover, the CL is markedly lighter (8 percent) than the X-T1.
 It is worth mentioning in this context that the X-T1 is splash and dust resistant, while the CL does not feature any corresponding weather-sealing.